PROFESSOR OF ECOLOGY & EVOLUTIONARY BIOLOGY

 I have also extensively studied variation among a global sample of humans from archaeological and medical contexts.
 That research used morphological traits to build an understanding of the ways in which environments shaped humans.
 Coupled with archaeological data, I have especially focused on models of human interactions with mosaic landscapes of the Americas, as well as other regions.

 Please explore this site using the navigation links above (under my name) and the quick links to the right.
 Under PUBLICATIONS are some PDF copies of and all supplemental materials - including high-resolution versions of figures - from my peer-reviewed papers and books.
 A list of the courses I instruct and related materials (including syllabi) are available under COURSES.
-Additional links to my research laboratory (the OVAL), my former & current graduate students, and research projects may be found in the RESEARCH section.
+Additional links to my research laboratory (the Organismal Variation Analysis Laboratory), my former & current graduate students, and research projects may be found in the RESEARCH section.
 You may contact me by mail, email, or phone:

 Dr. Benjamin M. Auerbach